You’re in the process of building your new home, and now it is time to decide on the insulation.

 Insulating the open wall cavities of your new home is a must if you want to keep your home nice and comfortable, free from annoying drafts that are problematic in many homes.

 Much like the attic, and the rest of your home, the recommended insulation for walls is a material that will create an air barrier and will stop air leakage.
 Your best options are spray foam, fiberglass batts, and wet applied cellulose.

 When insulation works properly, it impacts the conduction – heat transfer – and the convection – airflow – which can both impact the comfort and energy efficiency of your home.

 Fiberglass insulation can be installed in the open wall cavities in batts or rolls.

-Wet applied cellulose is installed differently than a regular back of cellulose.
+Wet applied cellulose is installed differently than a regular pack of cellulose.
 The material is mixed with a bonding agent and then sprayed into the wall cavity.
 If mixed properly, the wet cellulose sticks to the cavity without the netting required for dry blown cellulose.

 Spray foam insulation can be sprayed into the wall cavity to create an air barrier.
 Open cell spray foam is the better option over closed cell.
 A home tends to shift and settle, so you’ll want an insulation that can move and flex with your home, and that is open cell spray foam.